cnruby/gradle_java/README.md

-## Help: "Deprecated Gradle features" in the future Gradle version were used in the file `build.gradle`
+## Help: "Deprecated Gradle features were used in the build file `build.gradle`"

 - Step 1: Download this project